FSA Carryovers, Grace, and Runoff Periods Explained

 Educating Employees

-If your plan offers a carryover provision, grace period, and/or run-off period—and the plan ends December 31st—it might be a good time to remind your employees to use their funds in the allotted timeframe, so they don’t lose money.
+If your plan offers a carryover provision, grace period, and/or run-off period—and the plan ends December 31st—it might be a good time to remind your employees to use their funds in the allotted timeframe so they don’t lose money.

 For additional help educating employees about reimbursement accounts, please contact your American Fidelity account manager.

-This blog is up to date as of May 2023 and has not been updated for changes in the law, administration or current event.
+This blog is up to date as of January 2025 and has not been updated for changes in the law, administration or current event.